ujjwal-kr/ram/README.md

-round - rounds the last number pushed in the stack to decimals and pushes it to stack avg - takes out average of all the numbers in the stack (remember to run popall before it) and pushes to stack jmp <index> - jumps to the codeblock at the index position cmp - pushes -1, 0, 1 to the stack based two numbers are smaller, equal or greater than each other.
+round - rounds the last number pushed in the stack to decimals and pushes it to stack avg - takes out average of all the numbers in the stack (remember to run popall before it) and pushes to stack jmp <index> - jumps to the codeblock at the index position cmp - pushes -1, 0, 1 to the stack if the last two numbers are smaller, equal or greater than each other.
 [Important before jne and je commands] jne <index> - jumps to a block by its index position if the previous cmp statement is not 0 [equal] je <index> - jumps to a block by its index position if the previous cmp statement is 0 [equal] jgr <index> - jumps to a block by its index position if the prev cmp statement is 1 [greater]